Fear Reactive Dogs

 Correcting Fearful Behavior?

-Unfortunately some believe you can “correct” fearful behavior and it often appears the approach is "the beatings will continue until morale improves".
+Unfortunately some believe you can “correct” fearful behavior.
 It is not appropriate to correct or punish a fearful dog for reacting e.g. growling, etc… when dealing with human reactivity/aggression.
+Trying to “correct” (punish) fear based behavior is like saying “the beating will continue until you learn to trust” and stop reacting.
 Punishing fear does not remove the fear; it will likely make the dog more anxious.
 It may even inhibit the dog from giving future warnings (growl, bark, etc.) since they were “corrected” for such behavior previously.
 This could result in only the subtlest signs of discomfort which is easily missed by the untrained eye.
 It’s wise to have a signal that changes from green to yellow (caution) so there is a caution signal before red.
 I much prefer a clear caution signal from a dog rather than a fleeting flash of yellow (caution) before being confronted with a red light.
 Car accidents don’t happen in miles-per-hour (MPH) they happen in feet-per-seconds (fps) and it’s the same for dogs that come in contact with people.
 Incidents happen in feet and seconds.

 Most fearful dogs that I have encountered I would classify as “reactive” and not “aggressive”.
 I consider “aggressive” as the intent to do harm.
 Most fear based dogs default to being reactive in order to accomplish what they need; time and distance.
 If we overwhelm a dog by backing them into a corner or applying to much pressure they may act out of self-defense.